 Performing “live” experiments with your company can be risky, expensive, dangerous, and – especially if the experiments go wrong – they can also be really bad for morale.

 Business prototyping helps you to experiment with new ideas, designs and policies before you put them into action.
 And when you do decide to put them into action, you can use your prototypes as guidance.

 And finally, as I illustrated in my example in the last video, business prototyping helps you to think through possible future scenarios in a systematic way.

 This is important because it takes away the fear of the unknown and helps you to prepare for all eventualities.

 This brings us to the end of our introduction to business prototyping.

 If you remember only three points from this introduction, then you should remember the following three:

-- Business Prototyping is a playful, yet rigorous approach.
-It help you to identify and think through new business ideas and strategies in a systematic way and enables you to test them in a risk-free environment, before you put them into action.
+Business Prototyping is a playful, yet rigorous approach.
+It helps you to identify and think through new business ideas and strategies in a systematic way and enables you to test them in a risk-free environment before you put them into action.

-In my next post, I am going to introduce you to your first business prototyping technique, causal loop diagramming.
+In my next post, I am going to introduce you to your first business prototyping technique, Causal Loop Diagrams.